Property level flood resilience grant scheme FAQs

-Grants will be payable to the person responsible for the fabric of the property, normally the property owner.
-Individuals should be made aware of the potential benefits of pooling their grants with neighbours in order to carry out larger scale flood protection and resilience work where appropriate to more than one property.
+Grants will be payable to the person responsible for the fabric of the property.
+This is normally the property owner.
+Individuals should be made aware of the potential benefits of pooling their grants with neighbours.
+This is in order to carry out larger scale flood protection and resilience work to more than one property.

 For flats, normally only one £5,000 grant will be available for each ground floor property.